What is GMAT?

 The Graduate Management Admission Test (GMAT Exam) is a computer adaptive test widely used by more than 6,000 graduate schools around the world for selecting students for its business programs.

-Applicants to Universities come from wide range of backgrounds reflecting different range of academic histories, countries, cultures, career path and levels of work experience.
+Applicants to Universities come from wide range of backgrounds reflecting a different range of academic histories, countries, cultures, career path and levels of work experience.

 Therefore, the GMAT exam is truly designed to predict a candidate’s likelihood for success in management education.
 It is considered to be the most reliable assessment for assisting programs and selecting tomorrow's global leaders.